Hi folks! I’m Skye Blake, following an unusual trail about tofu cat litter… how weird is that?

 PETNF Tofu Cat Litter

-PETNF Tofu Cat Litter is made from pea fiber, corn starch, activated charcoal, and other starches.
+PETNF litter is made from food-grade pea fiber, corn starch and other starches to form 2 mm pellets.

 It’s 99% dust-free, soft on paws, clumps quickly, is water soluble and flushable, doesn’t track, and has good odor control.